Evansville, Indiana: Entertainment venues

 Victory Theatre is a vintage 1,950-seat venue that is home to the Evansville Philharmonic Orchestra.
-Each year, the orchestra presents a seven-concert classics series, four double pops performances, and special event concerts, as well as numerous educational and outreach performances.
-The theater also hosts local ballet and modern dance companies, theater companies, and touring productions.

 The University of Evansville maintains a theater program, which features four mainstage and two studio productions a year.
 UE has been honored more times at the Kennedy Center than any other theatre institution.
 The university is the only institution, along with Yale, which has been asked to perform at the Kennedy Center without first going through competition.
 It leads the nation in the top awards for its students as awarded by the Broadway Theatre Wing and other governing bodies of serious theatre.

-The Evansville Civic Theatre is southern Indiana's longest-running community theater, dating from the 1920s when the community theater movement swept across the country.
-From its humble beginnings at the old Central High School auditorium, the theatre has had many homes – Soldiers and Sailors Memorial Coliseum, Bosse High School, the Rose Room of the McCurdy Hotel, the Elks Ballroom, and the Evansville Museum of Arts and Sciences.
-In 1974, Evansville Civic Theatre acquired the historic Columbia Movie Theater as its permanent home.